LEIMAY LUDUS Lab with Dramaturge Susan Mar Landau

 Dramaturge Susan Mar Landau’s LUDUS Lab, who asks what when and why?, will explore the act of questioning as both a generative and critical tool for performance makers.
 The creation of a performance work demands different kinds of dramaturgical questions for the artist to consider: What are these questions?
 Who asks them?
 When and why?
 With Susan, participants will explore what form and import these questions might take.
 The Lab will draw reference from Roland Barthesʼ essay “The Death of the Author”, as well as from an in-depth conversation with SOAK artist Lucy Kerr about her own artistic process in creating her piece you are nothing/you were all i had.
 Along with collective discussions, each participant will have the opportunity and support to investigate and identify questions that could serve their own creative process.

-As part of this LUDUS Lab, participants will be asked to attend Lucy Kerr’s performance of you were nothing/you were all i had at the LEIMAY Friends and Fellows Showcase on June 8th at 8pm
+As part of this LUDUS Lab, participants will be asked to attend Lucy Kerr’s performance of you were nothing/you were all i had at the LEIMAY Friends and Fellows Showcase on June 8th at 8pm.
+If you missed the performance, please see the video below in order to participate in the Lab.

 Please note that this LEIMAY Ludus Lab has a short text for required reading: Roland Barthes’s The Death of the Author.
 Click here for a link to the text.